casey/just/README.md

 [syntax documentation](https://docs.rs/regex/latest/regex/#syntax) for usage examples.

-Usage for a recipe may be printed with the `--usage` subcommand<sup>master</sup>:
+Usage information for a recipe may be printed with the `--usage` subcommand<sup>master</sup>:

 ```console